ViCCo-Group/thingsvision/README.md

 5. The script automatically extracts features for the specified `model` and `layer` and stores them together with the `targets` in `out_path` (see above).

-6. Since 4-way tensors cannot be easily saved to disk in `.txt` format, they must be sliced into different parts to be efficiently stored as a matrix.
+6. Since 4-way tensors cannot be easily saved to disk in `txt` format, they must be sliced into different parts to be efficiently stored as a matrix.
 The helper function `tensor2slices` will slice any 4-way tensor (activations extraced from `features.##`) automatically for you, and will save it as a matrix in a file called `activations.txt`.
 To merge the slices back into the original shape (i.e., 4-way tensor) simply call `slices2tensor` which takes `out_path` and `file_name` (see above) as input arguments (e.g., `tensor = slices2tensor(PATH, file)`).
-Ignore this, if you want to save the feature matrices in `.npy` format.
+Ignore this, if you want to save the feature matrices in `npy` format.

 7. If you happen to extract hidden unit activations for many images, it is possible to run into `MemoryErrors`.
 To circumvent such problems, a helper function called `split_activations` will split the activation matrix into several batches, and stores them in separate files.
 For now, the split parameter is set to `10`.
 Hence, the function will split the activation matrix into `10` files.
 This parameter can, however, easily be modified in case you need more (or fewer) splits.
 To merge the separate activation batches back into a single activation matrix, just call `merge_activations` when loading the activations (e.g., `activations = merge_activations(PATH)`).